jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/terminal.md

    Selection: <type a number here>
    ```

+   - This prompt will be shown only if you have multiple roles assigned.
    - If you see an authentication error,
      make sure your email and password are correct.
    - If you see the following error: